prem381/workflow/README.md

   |
   --> release

-update the feature.txt file and push it to feature branch to test the workflow.
+Step --> checkout to feature branch and create a feature.txt file and push it to feature branch to test the workflow.

+       git checkout feature
+       nano new_feature.txt
+       git add new_feature.txt
+       git comit -m "Created feature code"
+       git push origin feature